Using Go (Golang)

 1

-When you cd /Applications/ServBay/www/project-a
+After you run cd /Applications/ServBay/www/project-a

-in the ServBay Terminal, you’ll see Go 1.12.x.
-For cd /Applications/ServBay/www/project-b
+, you’ll see Go 1.12.x.
+Switching to cd /Applications/ServBay/www/project-b

-, you’ll see Go 1.22.x.
+and checking again, you’ll see Go 1.22.x.

 Note: .servbay.config